tsutterley/pyTMD/doc/source/getting_started/Glossary.rst

         see :term:`Perihelion`

+    Apsides
+        points of an orbit where a celestial body is closest and furthest from the center of attraction

+        see :term:`Perihelion`, :term:`Aphelion`, :term:`Perigee` and :term:`Apogee`

     Ascending Node
         point of an orbit where a celestial body intersects the ecliptic, and the latitude coordinate is increasing